-This degree will prepare students to pursue the Certified Wellness Practitioner (CWP) credential through the National Wellness Institute (NWI) and will be an eligible training program for the National Board-Certified Health and Wellness Coach (NBC-HWC) credential.
-Competencies for both of these credentials are met within the coursework for this program.
+This degree will prepare students to pursue the Certified Wellness Practitioner (CWP) credential through the National Wellness Institute (NWI).
+Competencies for this credential are met within the coursework for this program.

 The demand for trained professionals in this area is large, with the Bureau of Labor Statistics citing a projected 16.2% growth rate in health and wellness careers through 2028.